r0mankon/haloBot/README.md

 # haloBot

-haloBot is simple internet bot written in javascript that can do nothing!
+A simple internet bot written in javascript that can do nothing!

 ### [**Live App Demo**](https://rokonxr.github.io/bot)

 ## Known Issues/Bug

--  Text-to-speak works sometimes but not always
--  Voice recognition don't work as it should be
+-  Voice recognition don't work
--  No Animation between fetching & showing data
 -  Layout can break on tiny screens

 ## To-do